dmosqueralois/dmosqueralois.github.io/_pages/publications-simpler.md

 ## Preprints

 * Sheaf Theoretic Approach to Lefschetz Calculus. (with A.O.
 Majadas-Moure).
-* Morse-Bott Inequalities for Endomorphisms. (with A.O Majadas-Moure, E. Macías-Virgós and J. Vilches).
 * A combinatorial study of the fixed point index (with J.A. Álvarez-López and A.O Majadas-Moure).
 * A Computational (Co)homological Approach to Contiguity Distance (wirh E. Macías-Vigós and A. Méndez-Vázquez).